juiproject/jui-stack/docs/app_codeserver.md

 1. [How it works](#how-it-works) to provide a high-level overview of the mechanism undergirding the code server.
 2. [Getting started](#getting-started) being a practical guide to using the code server in a project setting.
 3. [More than one module](#more-than-one-module) describes how to deploy more than one JUI modules onto a single code server instance.
-4. [Code server configuration](#code-server-configuration) describes the various configuration options that can be passed to the code server.
+4. [Under-the-hood](#under-the-hood) to introduce some of the technical aspects of the code server and where to look if you want to modify the code server codebase.
-5. [Under-the-hood](#under-the-hood) to introduce some of the technical aspects of the code server and where to look if you want to modify the code server codebase.
+4. [Configuration options](#appendix) describes the various configuration options that can be passed to the code server.

 ## How it works